mercanca/spart/README.md

  **-f** the ouput shows each FEATURES defined in that partition and (in paranteses)
 		the total number of nodes in that partition containing that FEATURES.

+ **-p PARTITION_LIST**
+	the output shows only the partitions which given with comma-seperated PARTITION_LIST.

  **-l**	all posible columns will be shown, except the federated clusters column.